 2. Recruitment Marketing

 At first, you might be surprised to hear how marketing is associated with recruitment.
 Well, organizations have started making recruitment marketing strategies to attract talent to their organization.
-For many large enterprises, it has become an essential part of the recruitment process and considered as an excellent approach to choose the right fit.
+For many large enterprises, it has become an essential part of the recruitment process and is considered an excellent approach to choosing the right fit.

 3. Inbound Recruiting

 Inbound Recruiting is a recruitment marketing strategy that allows recruiters to proactively and efficiently attract candidates with the goal to make them choose their company as their next employer.
 In inbound marketing, you can use different forms of media to attract, convert, and engage candidates.

 4. Employee Referrals

 The employee referral program is one of the most effective ways to hire real talent and fill open positions.
 This method is more cost-effective than other hiring techniques and allows companies to fill a position in the shortest time period.
 With the employee referral program, you not only get good talent, but your current employees also benefit from it.